First ships dock at Kenya's Lamu deep water port

 Kenyan officials hope that the Indian Ocean port, the country's second deep water facility, will attract cargo destined for neighbouring landlocked nations Ethiopia and South Sudan, and offer transhipment services where large vessels bring in cargo for onward distribution by smaller ships.

-The Lamu Port, which is being built by China Communications Construction Company (CCCC), will cost $3 billion to complete over several years.
-It will compete with ports in Djibouti and Sudan and Kenya’s main port of Mombasa.
+The Lamu Port, which is being built by China Communications Construction Company (CCCC) (601800.SS), will cost $3 billion to complete over several years.
+It will compete with ports in Djibouti and Sudan and Kenya's main port of Mombasa.

 A commissioning ceremony for the first berth was held by Kenya's President Uhuru Kenyatta on Thursday.
 Two more berths will be completed by the end of this year, completing the first phase.